42 Fun Facts About Washington State (the 42nd State)

 19. Washington grows most of the nation’s apples.
 The state produces well over 60 percent of all apples grown in the US and has led the country in apple production since the 1920s.
 The apple is also the official state fruit.

 20. It is the national leader in more than just apples.
-Washington ranks number one in the country for apples, sweet cherries, pears, hops, spearmint oil, red raspberries, and blueberries.
+Washington ranks number one in the country for apples, sweet cherries, pears, hops, spearmint oil, onions, red raspberries, and blueberries.
 Few states feed the rest of the country quite like this one.

 21. Most American beer starts in the Yakima Valley.
 Around 70 percent of all hops grown in the United States come from Washington, almost all of it from the Yakima Valley.
 If you have had an IPA, you have tasted Washington.